mthadley/mthadley.github.io/_posts/2014-11-19-elevator-musc.md

 It's pretty funny that for many people, Youtube (a video service) has become their defacto __music__ streaming service.
-I know you and I have both done this, we open a video on youtube to listen to a specifc song or album, and background the tab as we really only care about the audio stream.
+I know you and I have both done this, we open a video on Youtube to listen to a specific song or album, and background the tab as we really only care about the audio stream.
 We do this because Youtube is both on-demand _and_ free, two properties which do not exist on any currently available music streaming service.
-Google has started to catch onto [this](http://www.theverge.com/2014/11/12/7201969/youtube-music-key-new-subscription-service), but for now there are better ways to listen to Youtube if thats your preffered source.
+Google has started to catch onto [this](http://www.theverge.com/2014/11/12/7201969/youtube-music-key-new-subscription-service), but for now there are better ways to listen to Youtube if that's your preferred source.

 ![mpsyt](/assets/mpsyt.png)

-[mpsyt](https://github.com/np1/mps-youtube) allows you to stream youtube audio (and video if you want it), from the command line.
+[mpsyt](https://github.com/np1/mps-youtube) allows you to stream Youtube audio (and video if you want it), from the command line.
 It has built in search and support for playlists, and is very easy to use.
 It cuts out the video that we generally don't care about, and exposes itself as a music service with an almost